akinwilson/configs/README.md

 # Personal configurations
 ![](img/configs.jpg "configuration")
 ## Overview
 Having to touch a mouse whilst developing software can be considered a [cache](https://en.wikipedia.org/wiki/Cache_(computing)) miss.
 Having to continously switch between using the keyboard and mouse/trackpad slows down productively.
-This repository contains the configuration files to allow a developer to avoid using the mouse/trackpad during software development, replying on [vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) - the text editor, and [tmux](https://en.wikipedia.org/wiki/Tmux) - the terminal multiplexer, to acheive this workflow.
+This repository contains the configuration files, packages and plugins to allow a developer to avoid using the mouse/trackpad during software development, replying mainly on [vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) - the text editor, and [tmux](https://en.wikipedia.org/wiki/Tmux) - the multiplexer, to acheive this workflow, along with a colleciton of plugins to synchronize the two termianl applications,  the set allows for IDE experience at the terminal level.

 ## Installation
 *One-liner*